Put together these easy lunch ideas for kids using these numbered bins and create a self-service station in your fridge!

 EASY Lunch Ideas for Kids

-School's back in session and that means our schedules get a wee bit crazier, mornings rush by in a blur, and packing last-minute lunches can be a real chore (Especially if you have multiple kids!)
+School's just about out for most of us and that means our the snack requests are about to get out of control (Especially if you have multiple kids!)
 But take a deep breath, because this genius Grab-N-Go Lunch Station might save your sanity this year!

 Grab-n-Go School Lunchbox Station